 The discovery of Troy... also known as Ilium.

-A recent search 'locates' Homer's
+A recent search seven years ago 'locates' Homer's

-The real island's location discovered at last!
+The real island's location discovered in 2005!

 In the Bronze age Troy was a great power because of its strategic position between Europe and Asia.